-Provides training in the design of fire protection systems and the evaluation of existing systems with regard to fire codes, fire code standards, and National Fire Protection Standards.
-Prerequisite: FRP171 or consent of instructor.
-Offered as needed.
+Provides training in the design of fire protection systems and the evaluation of existing systems with regard to fire codes, fire code standards and National Fire Protection Standards.
+Prerequisite: FRP171 with a grade of C or better; or consent of instructor.